SadettinKepenek/Bookstore/README.md

 # Getting Started

-This project provides a set of commands to help set up and run the application using Docker, build the necessary database migrations, and run the unit tests.
+This project provides a simple book store API.
 Follow the steps below to get started with the project.

 ## Prerequisites